 - Keep a journal in case you need to use this information in court

-If your neighbour is elderly and does not have the ability to fix their fence then you might want to take up the slack and do it yourself!
-All situations are different, but at the end of the day the homeowner will eventually end up with the bill to repair or replace their garden fence or wall!
+If your neighbour is elderly and cannot fix their fence then you might want to take up the slack and do it yourself!
+All situations are different, but at the end of the day the homeowner will eventually end up with the bill to repair or replace their garden fence or wall.